25/08/2023

 Making a liquorice root drink is quite simple.
 You can create a sweet and flavorful tea using dried liquorice root slices or sticks.
 Here's a basic recipe to get you started:

-Ingredients: Dried liquorice root slices or sticks (about 1 tablespoon per cup of water) Water
+Dried liquorice root slices or sticks (about 1 tablespoon per cup of water)

 Instructions: